Topics of plans for the section "Knowledge"

 c) religious worldview;

-5) Factors affecting the formation of the worldview of people:
+5) Factors influencing the formation of people's worldview:

 a) social environment;